getty708/PubZ/docs/docs/dev/dashboard.md

 ## How to Edit Display Style
-To change display style {List, Table, Bibtex, Latex}, plsease edit the function in `dashboard/templatetags/utils_bib_fomrat.py`.
+To change display style {List, Table, Bibtex, Latex}, please edit the function in `dashboard/templatetags/utils_bib_fomrat.py`.
 We provide call back function (implemented as Class Object) for several display formats.
 When you want to change the style, just overwrite  the `get_template_{TEMPLATE STYLE}` functions.

 ```python
 # Example of Template tag function.